phero-hq/website/docs/deploying-phero/nodejs.md

 npx phero@latest server export --flavor nodejs
 ```

-This will generate a node script for each of your services.
-To run one of your services:
+This will generate a node script for each of your services in an `export` directory.
+To run one of these services:

 ```
   cd ./export/helloWorldService